SamKlep/mtg/README.md

 # Magic the Gathering

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project utilizes the [Magic the Gathering API](https://docs.magicthegathering.io/) and is built with [React](https://reactjs.org/).
+Styled using [React Bootstrap](https://react-bootstrap.netlify.app/)

 ## Available Scripts